"""SceneTree: Central manager for the node tree, groups, input routing, and UI focus."""

 """Engine-provided typed event bus.

-Use ``tree.events.connect(EventCls, handler)`` to register a typed
+Use ``tree.events.subscribe(EventCls, handler)`` to register a

-handler and ``tree.events.emit(event)`` (or ``emit_deferred``) to
+handler and ``tree.events.publish(event)`` (or

-the next ``process()`` tick, before any node ``_process`` runs.
+next ``process()`` tick, before any node ``_process`` runs.

 """